 “This association remains despite no significant evidence to support the involvement of spiders in necrotic ulcers,” said Geoff in a 2004 article in The Lancet, called “Necrotic arachnidism: the mythology of a modern plague“.

-The misdiagnosis of a white-tail spider bite is common in the medical community, according to Geoff.
+The misdiagnosis of a white-tailed spider bite is common in the medical community, according to Geoff.
 Another study he co-authored in 2004 investigated nine patients who had received diagnoses of either a white-tail spider bite or ‘necrotic arachnidism’ – a flesh-eating spider bite.
 In all nine of the cases, the researchers found the patients had been misdiagnosed.
-White-tail spider bites were not responsible for any of the infections.
+White-tailed spider bites were not responsible for any of the infections.

 “The medical community is by no means immune to the myth of necrotic arachnidism and is responsible for its persistence by not questioning the evidence or investigating necrotic ulcers in the same way as any other disorder,” said Geoff.

-How did the white-tail spider myths start?
+How did the white-tailed spider myths start?